ThoughtWorks-SEA/developer-training/docs/frontend/single-page-application.md

 Server

 - Presentation Layer(View)
-  - Controllers the view to show to the user.
+  - Controls the view to show to the user.
 - Controller
   - Expose API to the user
   - Handles the Business logic